fobadara/pie-shop/README.md

 ● Javascript

+● HTML and CSS Linters

 # Getting Started

 To get a local copy up and running follow these simple example steps.

 ⬜ clone the app by running this command `git clone https://github.com/fobadara/pie-shop.git`

-⬜ Run this command `cd my-portfolio-site-1`
+⬜ Run this command `cd pie-shop`

 ⬜ Open in browser